thedannywahl/snapomatic/README.md

 ### Workflow
 Snapomatic allows you to pass a custom workflow javascript file as a node module.
 If a custom workflow is not passed, snapomatic will will use the builtin `workflow.js` module which simply saves a snapshot of the requested page.

 A custom workflow can use the methods provided by [chromeless](https://github.com/prismagraphql/chromeless/) to capture snapshots.
 If you need to interact with a page (e.g. `/login`) simply add a `case` to the `switch` in your custom workflow with instructions for chromeless.
 The cases are named after the `title` from the CSV.
+URLs are not used because chromeless will follow redirects and you might end up on a different page than the one provided in the CSV.

 The example workflow below shows how to navigate a login page using chromeless, then continue taking screenshots.